chalkygames123/front-end-template/README.md

 # run all linting
 $ yarn lint

+# lint all .js files
+$ yarn lint:scripts

 # lint all .scss files
 $ yarn lint:styles

-# lint all .js files
-$ yarn lint:scripts

 # run all linting with auto fixing
 $ yarn lint-fix

+# lint all .js files with auto fixing
+$ yarn lint-fix:scripts

 # lint all .scss files with auto fixing
 $ yarn lint-fix:styles

-# lint all .js files with auto fixing
-$ yarn lint-fix:scripts

 # check if all configured files are formatted
 $ yarn format-check

 # format all configured files
 $ yarn format

-# run all linting and format checking
-$ yarn test

 # build for production
 $ yarn build